 - BAKE uncovered, for 12 to 15 minutes.

-- Remove from oven, carefully placing hot baking dish on a safe surface, and flip over the ribs.
+- Remove from the oven, carefully placing the hot baking dish on a safe surface, and flip over the ribs.
 Rub some more barbecue sauce over them.
 Place them back into the oven.

-- Bake for additional 10 to 12 minutes.
+- Bake for an additional 10 to 12 minutes.
 Remove from oven, and cut them into pieces.